 A note on impressions

 As mentioned, impressions have no real value if there’s no relevance.
 A blog about cars can have a trillion readers, but it won’t matter if you’re selling paper cups.
-In many cases, influencers with medium sized readerships are actually better ambassadors too – they’re big enough to have authority, but small enough that they can still nurture their relationships with followers and harness loyalty.
-Remember that influencer marketing is not just about getting publicity – it’s also a powerful way to brand your product or service as good, trendy, life-improving ect.
+In many cases, influencers with medium sized readerships are actually better ambassadors too – they’re big enough to have authority but small enough that they can still nurture their relationships with followers and harness loyalty.
+Remember that influencer marketing is not just about getting publicity – it’s also a powerful way to brand your product or service as good, trendy, life-improving etc.

 Step two: Finding your influencers

 Now that you know what to look for, you can start building a list of influencers you’d like to engage with.
 There are several great tools out there to help you do this – here’s four of them.